 Rules and Regulations

 Like anything in the legal industry, the law firm name you choose has regulations.
-In general, as defined by the ABA, your law firm name shouldn’t mislead the public about its services.
-This includes names that could be confused as a government agency or partnership.
+In general, as defined by ABA Rule 7.1, your law firm’s name shouldn’t mislead the public about its services.
+This includes names that could be confused with a government agency or partnership.

-The ABA amends regulations from time to time, so it’s important to watch for updates both at a national and state-level.
+The ABA amends regulations from time to time, so it’s important to watch for updates both at the national and state level.

 As previously mentioned, law firms have the control to get creative with their names with the option of utilizing trade or non-traditional names.
 While certain states don’t allow trade names (check if yours does) Regulations have loosened over the years allowing law firms to get creative with their names.
 Here are a few things to keep in mind while brainstorming.